 About the Reno Parking Meters System

 Kiosks no longer operating - As a result of ongoing disputes between the City of Reno and Curb System, the digital parking kiosk system has been shut down as of Saturday, July 13, 2013.
+New, single-space parking meters are being installed starting in February, 2014.
+The new meters will accept both coins and credit cards.
 More information coming when it's available.

 An American icon - the parking meter - disappeared from downtown Reno at the end of summer, 2011.
 The long lines of individual meters were replaced by several centrally located pay station kiosks, each set up to cover multiple parking spaces.
 According to the City of Reno, this system was installed to replace meters nearing their service life.
 It uses electronic technology with multiple payment options, is more economical to operate, and gets rid of the coin collection and maintenance headaches inherent with a whole forest of individual meters.